Standard or custom designed ergonomic workstations. Which is better?

 It is well known that employees work better with more generous space.
 Having all the required materials and equipment stored effectively within the workstation can help keep the whole area efficient and orderly.

 This approach also gives employees a sense of ownership of their workspace.
-By letting them store tools or equipment in the way that they prefer it gives them a sense of control and responsibility over their space.
+Letting them store tools or equipment in the way that they prefer gives them a sense of control and responsibility over their space.

-It is important to get this right as over reaching for objects is a main cause of accidental workplace injury as well as repetitive strain injury.
+It is important to get this right as overreaching for objects is the main cause of accidental workplace injury as well as repetitive strain injury.

 On and around the worktop

 The worktop, desk, table, or workstation surface is obviously where most of the work will be taking place.
-For this reason it makes sense that items which need to be accessed frequently should be stored in this area as it takes little effort to move to reach them.
+For this reason, it makes sense that items that need to be accessed frequently should be stored in this area as it takes little effort to move to reach them.

 This area can be improved with shelves, dividers and organising bins for storing everyday tools and items whilst keeping the most important things easily in reach.